Germany commemorates 35 years since fall of Berlin Wall – DW – 11/09/2024

 Chancellor Olaf Scholz, likely more preoccupied with his coalition's sudden collapse at present, published a video message on Saturday commemorating the anniversary.

-Alluding to the pro-democracy movements and protests in much of eastern Europe that preceded it, Scholz said "the victory of freedom in the fall of 1989 was a win for all of Europe."
+Alluding to the pro-democracy movements and protests in much of Eastern Europe that preceded the bringing down of the wall, Scholz said "the victory of freedom in the fall of 1989 was a win for all of Europe."

 "The fall of the Berlin Wall 35 years ago was the happy climax of a movement spanning all of Europe," he said, calling November 9 "a day of joy, for which we Germans are grateful to this day."